 China is rolling out artificial intelligence (AI) technologies that might find themselves unable to translate overseas – such as using a smile to pay for goods.

 Chinese app designers, however, have no such qualms, while recent announcements from Beijing show China has no issues with super-powerful third-generation AI security applications either.

-With the development and application of AI technology various issues have emerged such as data forgery, algorithm bottlenecks, privacy, security, and ethical issues have become increasingly prominent.
+With the development and application of AI technology, issues such as data forgery, algorithm bottlenecks, privacy, security and ethical issues have become increasingly prominent.

 And December 9 saw the release of two of China’s latest AI products – privacy protection machine learning platform RealSecure and security platform RealSafe2.0 – at the 2020 Third Generation Artificial Intelligence Industry Forum and RealAI Strategy Conference of RealAI.

 RealAI is an artificial intelligence company established by the Artificial Intelligence Research Institute of Tsinghua University, which sponsored the event with Beijing Zhiyuan Artificial Intelligence Research Institute, and Beijing Ruilai Intelligent Technology.

 The company said it was committed to providing AI infrastructure based on third-generation technology to “accelerate the intelligent upgrade of safe, reliable and credible industries”.

 Protected by blockchain

 This is the industry’s first privacy protection AI using an AI machine learning algorithm privacy protected by being distributed by blockchain.

 The product is to be mainly used for face comparison, target detection and image classification and has been applied in major construction projects for the Ministry of Industry and Information Technology and a power grid company.

-“This series of AI native infrastructure can open up a new dimension of AI capabilities, stimulate the second growth curve of AI, and bring new market opportunities for AI to empower all walks of life,” said RealAI chief executive Tian Tian.
+“This series of AI native infrastructure can open up a new dimension of AI capabilities, stimulate the second growth curve of AI, and bring new market opportunities for AI to empower all walks of life,” RealAI chief executive Tian Tian said.

 “[This technology) significantly improves the effects of smart risk control, anti-fraud, precision marketing and other applications, making smart wealth management products risks controllable, improving asset allocation and utilisation efficiency; providing a safer and protected face payment system, and helping public security departments improve,” Tian said.